fommil/fpmortals/manuscript/complete.md

 Welcome to Shapeless compilation errors!

-The problem, which is not at all evident in the error, is that the compiler is unable to work out what `R` is, and gets caught thinking it is something else.
+The problem, which is not at all evident from the error, is that the compiler is unable to work out what `R` is, and gets caught thinking it is something else.
 We need to provide the explicit type parameters when calling `gen`, e.g.

 {lang="text"}
 ~~~~~~~~